Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-serializable-types.md

 Static arrays like `int[]` will be serialized by built-in serialization code if their underlying type is either one of serialization supported types (e.g. `Vector3`) or if they implement `INetworkSerializable` interface.

+### NetworkObject & NetworkBehaviour

+`NetworkObject` and `NetworkBehaviour` instances will be serialized by built-in serialization code if instances are not `null` and `.IsSpawned == true`.
+Ids of spawned `NetworkObject` and `NetworkBehaviour` instances will be resolved by actively running `NetworkManager` therefore those ids will be the links between local and remote instances.
+Also, those ids will be used when serializing `NetworkObject` and `NetworkBehaviour` instances as a part of an RPC call.

 ### INetworkSerializable

 Complex user-defined types that implements `INetworkSerializable` interface will be serialized by user provided serialization code: